mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ^ [lisa] With `when`, we have compile time safety that we handled both the left and the right cases.

-^ [lisa] and finally, we can use it much the same way as we did with swift.
+^ [lisa] and finally, we can use it much the same way as we did with swift. big difference here is that instead of `$0` we used the keyword `it`.

 ---